 HostGator company logo.

-HostGator is owned by the same company as Bluehost.
-Over the last year, they’ve standardized their hosting plans–all three VPS hosting plans from both providers are identical in terms of resources, security, and CDNs.
+HostGator is owned by the same parent company as Bluehost, and the similarities are obvious.
+Their VPS hosting plans are nearly identical in specs, pricing, and features.

 Liquid Web — Memory and CPU Optimized Plans